Fiat Chrysler Australia: 1970s

-Relationship with Mitsubishi Motors Australia
+Relationship with Mitsubishi Motors

 Chrysler Australia's parent company began working closely with Mitsubishi Motors Corporation after they acquired a 15 percent interest in the company in 1971, with the result that Chrysler Australia began building the Mitsubishi-designed Chrysler Valiant Galant.
 The association with Mitsubishi also gave Chrysler Australia another winner—the 1977 Chrysler Sigma.
 With a range of 4-cylinder "Silent Shaft" engines, competitive pricing, "Japanese" style and the availability of a luxurious "SE" version, with optional leather trim (an innovative sales approach in its era), the Sigma marked Chrysler's sales comeback.
 Sigma soon became market leader in its class.

-In 1979 Mitsubishi Motors Corporation and Mitsubishi Corporation each acquired a one sixth equity in Chrysler Australia and in April 1980 the two companies purchased the remaining shares in the company from the US Chrysler Corporation, which was in bailout negotiations with the US government.
+In 1979, Mitsubishi Motors Corporation and Mitsubishi Corporation each acquired a one sixth equity in Chrysler Australia and in April 1980 the two companies purchased the remaining shares in the company from the US Chrysler Corporation, which was in bailout negotiations with the US government.
 The company name was changed to Mitsubishi Motors Australia Limited on 1 October 1980.
 Mitsubishi continued to build the Valiant models with Chrysler badging until August 1981 and production of the Sigma range continued under the Mitsubishi name until 1987.
 Colt, Magna, Verada and 380 models were subsequently produced before production of passenger vehicles was discontinued in March 2008.
 The company continues to operate today as one of Australia's major importers of road vehicles.

-Chrysler return to Australian market
+Return to Australian market

-Chrysler returned to Australia in 1994, initially imported the Jeep Cherokee, then expanding the range to include the Chrysler Neon (discontinued in 2002) Grand Cherokee, Jeep Commander, PT Cruiser, Crossfire, 300C, Voyager and Dodge Caliber.
+Chrysler returned to Australia in 1994, initially importing the Jeep Cherokee, then expanding the range to include the Chrysler Neon (discontinued in 2002) Grand Cherokee, Jeep Commander, PT Cruiser, Crossfire, 300C, Voyager and Dodge Caliber.
 Initially, the attraction of the Jeep range was "value for money" although the first cars became known for poor quality of construction.

-In the 2000s, a range of vehicles was imported from the United States, Canada, Mexico, and Austria.
+In the 2000s, a range of vehicles were imported from the United States, Canada, Mexico, and Austria.
 The Chrysler 300C found a successful niche as an alternative to Australian prestige cars—generally extended-wheelbase versions of traditional Australian family cars—the Holden Statesman/Caprice and Ford Fairlane/LTD.

 In 2012, Chrysler Australia took over the distribution responsibilities for Alfa Romeo, Fiat and Fiat Commercial.

 In 2013, the RAM brand of trucks was introduced to the Australian market, converted locally by ASV, at the Holden Special Vehicles facility in Clayton, Victoria.

-The Chrysler marque was withdrawn from the Australian market on 19 November 2021 as its only model, the Chrysler 300 has been discontinued.
+The Chrysler marque was withdrawn from the Australian market on 19 November 2021 as its only model, the Chrysler 300, has been discontinued.